samfisherirl/Export-local-Steam-game-installs-and-paths/README.md

 # All-in-one-tool to export steam libraries, no coding or compiling.

-big update with gui coming for general use.

 https://streamable.com/jv5e2l
 VDF Parser in python (and compiled release with .exe)